Loneliness in High Achievers: The Hidden Cost of Success and Isolation

 Without connection:

-The Hidden Cost of Chronic Self-Reliance
+The Hidden Cost of Self-Reliance

-Self-reliance builds careers.
+Self-reliance builds success.

-Performance-based identity
+performance-based identity

-Diminished relational depth
+reduced relational depth

-The issue is not workload.
+The issue isn’t workload.

-Practical Strategies to Reduce Isolation Without Damaging Professional Credibility
+Practical Ways to Reduce Isolation

 1. Conduct a Relational Audit